SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 Refer to the [Tenant API](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Tenant-API) in the {{< openapi >}} for more details.

 > **Info:** If external communication to the {{< management-tenant >}} has been blocked, then it is only possible to access the tenant in a secure way (for example via SSH tunnel).
 This means that you can just as well use basic authentication.
-Additionally, it is not possible to use OAuth authentication since the communication from the external authorization server is also blocked.
+Additionally, it is not possible to use single sign-on since the communication from the external authorization server is also blocked.
 Therefore, the authentication method is automatically set to "Basic authentication" if the {{< management-tenant >}} is configured to block external communication.

 #### TFA settings